Product listings that misrepresent products being sold or set false expectations for customers are considered misleading and are prohibited.

 The image used shows the untrue “1TB” onto a memory storage device.

 Variation SKUs of a given product should be realistic and consistent with the product being sold.
-If unrealistic variations are included in a product, the product variations are subject to removal and misleading fines.
+If unrealistic variations are included in a product, the product variations are subject to removal and misleading penalties.

 Product listing offers extreme, unrealistic sizes with lower prices than the other options: